nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 kubectl delete -f nodeport-nkl.yaml
 ```

-Now the `nginx-ingress` Service is gone, and the upstream list will be empty in the Dashboard.
+Now the `nginx-ingress` Service is gone, and the upstream lists will be empty in the Dashboard.

 ![NGINX No NodePort](../media/nkl-stream-no-nodeport.png)